pravega/pravega/documentation/src/docs/deployment/run-local.md

    $ docker-compose up -d
    ```

-   If you want to use one of the other files in the directory, use the `-f` option to specify the file.
+   To use one of the other files in the directory, use the `-f` option to specify the file.

    ```
    $ docker-compose up -d -f docker-compose-nfs.yml